vintasoftware/playbook/development.md

 - [Frontend Guide.](guidelines/guideline_frontend.md)

 ## Daily reporting
-We use the IN/OUT methodology for daily follow-up with project developers, as well as the Harvest app to track how much time has been  spent on the project.
+In some projects we use the IN/OUT methodology for daily follow-up with project developers, as well as the Harvest app to track how much time has been spent on the project.
 A quick report by the end of the day to the project manager also helps to keep the project on track.

 Depending on the project, the client might have a project manager communicating in his/her behalf.
-Whenever that is the case, the  daily report should be sent to either the project manager or to the client, at their discretion.
-Among the Things that should be addressed are: features developed, bugs fixed, PRs submitted, PRs merged, PRs reviewed, deployments, problems encountered.
+Whenever that's the case, the  daily report should be sent to either the project manager or to the client, at their discretion.
+Among the things that should be addressed are: features developed, bugs fixed, PRs submitted, PRs merged, PRs reviewed, deployments, problems encountered.
 Example:

 - Merged PR on views authentication [link to Trello card].
 - Fixed header responsiveness bug on home page.
 - Deployed to staging.

 ## Developer’s attributions
-- To Be able to contact the client directly to settle doubts about tasks (make sure everything is written where you can later reference).
+- To be able to contact the client directly to settle doubts about tasks (make sure everything is written where you can later reference - add details and specs to the feature's card, DO NOT write it on paper only).
 - Ask the project manager in case something is not clear.
 - Make sure you inform the manager when you are close to becoming idle.